Want to build a blog that gets great traction?

 2. Incentivize participants to share (you can do this by offering additional entries for each social share)

-22. Private Facebook Group
+22. Create a Private Facebook Group

 Facebook groups as lead magnets are usually a great success.
 People value communities and the prospect of talking and discussing issues with other like-minded people.